Biking

 Cape Haze Pioneer Trail

-The Cape Haze Pioneer Trail is a Rails-to-Trails conversion of the historic rail line that ran to the tip of Boca Grande.
-This rail line once was one of the critical backbones that linked the phosphate industry in Florida to the rest of the world, including the Port of Boca Grande, the original deep-water.
-History aside, it now serves as an incredible 8 mile journey that runs the length of the Cape Haze peninsula, from SR-776 (north) to Placida (south).
+The Cape Haze Pioneer Trail runs 8 miles, traversing the Cape Haze peninsula from SR-776 (north) to Placida (south).
+The trail is a conversion of the historic rail line that linked the Florida phosphate industry in Florida to the rest of the world, including the Port of Boca Grande, the original deep-water.

 Drop off the trail onto surface roads in Placida and cross the Boca Grande Causeway ($3 toll for cyclists) to pick up the Boca Grande Rails-to-Trails continuation that runs an additional 6 miles, the length of the island.
 Click here to jump into a Google Street View™ of one of the bridges along the trail.